Ernesto Acher: Background

+Acher was born in Buenos Aires, Argentina on October 9, 1939.
+He was Jewish.
+Acher died on December 12, 2025, at the age of 86.

 Training and career

 As a child, he studied piano and, in his teens, became interested in the clarinet and jazz.
-In 1965 he graduated as an architect from the University of Buenos Aires's Architecture and Urbanism School, where he worked also as a teacher on special-structures design.
+In 1965, he graduated as an architect from the University of Buenos Aires's Architecture and Urbanism School, where he worked also as a teacher on special-structures design.
 In parallel, he continued his musical studies with Professor Erwin Leuchter.
-In January 1971 he put architecture aside and devoted himself to music.
-During the following years he resumed musical studies with José Maranzano, and quite later he took up orchestral conducting with Carlos Calleja.
+In January 1971, he put architecture aside and devoted himself to music.
+During the following years, he resumed musical studies with José Maranzano, and quite later he took up orchestral conducting with Carlos Calleja.